silverstripe/sspak/README.md

 ## Caveats

 If you don't have PKI passwordless log-in into remote servers, you will be asked for your log-in a few times.

+## Notes

+When using sspak with some versions of mysql you may see the output `mysqldump: unknown variable 'column-statistics=0'`.
+It is safe to just ignore this.

 ## How it works